exaloop/codon/docs/start/usage.md

 !!! info

-    When compiling to a shared library, the program's main code will be included and executed when the library is loaded as a *constructor*.
+    When compiling to a shared library, the program's main code will be included and executed when the library is loaded as a *global constructor*.
     This allows you to include any necessary initialization code in the main program.
+This behavior can be controlled via the `-global-ctor=<yes|no|auto>` flag, which enables e.g. global constructor creation when compiling to other output types like object files.

 !!! info